Lashmanbala/dbt_databricks/README.md

 6. **Setup Airflow:**

-   (i) Create dags directory copy dbt_dag in dags directory from this repo
+   (i) Create dags directory and copy dbt_dag in dags directory from this repo

    (ii) Update the airflow.cfg file with: